 Campo Beluga

-Description: Family-owned and operated campground with large walled palapas and incredible views of the bay.
-Amenities include fire pits, grills, trash cans, wifi, dump station, flushing toilets, and cold showers.
+Campo Beluga is a family-owned and operated campground with large walled palapas and incredible views of the bay.
+Amenities include fire pits, grills, trash cans, wifi, a dump station, flushing toilets, and cold showers.
 No hook-ups or cell phone service.

 Bahia de Los Angeles